LockdownRP-PZ/Rulebook/README.md

 - You may take individual components (aside from the engine) from a vehicle, but do not leave a vehicle with more than three (3) necessary parts missing.
   - Necessary parts include: driver's seat, gas tank, battery, tires, brakes, and suspension.
   - For example, you may take the battery and two tires.
 Alternatively, you may take the driver's seat, a suspension, and the gas tank.
-  - If the vehicle is already missing a necessary part, you may only take two necessary parts.
 - When training mechanics, do not ruin a vehicle's parts by attempting to remove them with low skill level.
   - At low levels, the battery, radio, head/tail lights, and tires can be removed with no chance of damage.
   - You may make attempts to remove a part beyond your skill level, but do not do so excessively.